Emilm76/analyzing-geo-polygons/README.md

 `yarn start`

-- You can use the **--fixPoints=meters** flag:
+**You can use this flags:**

-`yarn start --fixPoints=30`
+- `--fixPoints=30`

-This means that all polygon points located further than 30 meters from the neighboring ones will be deleted.
-Then new points will be inserted in their place.
+_This means that all polygon points located further than 30 meters from the neighboring ones will be deleted.
+Then new points will be inserted in their place._

+- `--fixKinks`

+_This means that all polygons with self-intersections will be corrected_

+**Example:**

+`yarn start  --fixPoints=20 --fixKinks`